0xAX/linux-insides/SysCall/syscall-1.md

 }
 ```

 The main purpose of the `fdget_pos` is to convert the given file descriptor which is just a number to the `fd` structure.
 Through the long chain of function calls, the `fdget_pos` function gets the file descriptor table of the current process, `current->files`, and tries to find a corresponding file descriptor number there.
 As we got the `fd` structure for the given file descriptor number, we check it and return if it does not exist.
-We get the current position in the file with the call of the `file_pos_read` function that just returns `f_pos` field of the our file:
+We get the current position in the file with the call of the `file_pos_read` function that just returns `f_pos` field of our file:

 ```C
 static inline loff_t file_pos_read(struct file *file)